marcosrachid/java8_ocp_study/README.md

 * ofDays(int days)
 * of(int years, int months, int days)

-Period object can be used to "plus" and "minus" methods from LocalDate, LocalDateTime and ZonedDateTime that returns a new object.
-The OCP will pretend that this method exist on LocalTime.
+Period object can be used to "plus" and "minus" methods from LocalDate, LocalDateTime, ZonedDateTime and Period that returns a new object.
+The OCP will pretend that this method exist on LocalTime and Duration.

 Period toString format:
 ```